 - Conduct myself always with honesty and integrity.

-As your State Senator, I will continue to stand up to special interests, even if they are supportive of me, whenever I believe their narrow interests conflict with the public interest.
+As your State Senator, I will continue to stand up to special interests, even if they support me.

 My agenda includes: